-Venmo Chargebacks - 2020 Merchant Guide
+Venmo Chargebacks - 2021 Merchant Guide

-Merchants can always reach new customers by offering more diverse and varied payment options, but with every new method comes new forms of fraud and chargebacks.
+Merchants can always reach new customers by offering more diverse and varied payment options, but with every new method of payment comes new forms of fraud and chargebacks.
 For merchants who have made the decision to accept Venmo payments, it is imperative that they understand how fraud and chargebacks work on this platform, and what they can do to mitigate these potential hazards.

 How Does Venmo Work?

-Venmo cards can be used anywhere Mastercard is accepted; the merchant does not need to be set up to accept regular Venmo payments.
+Venmo cards can be used anywhere Mastercard is accepted; the merchant doesn't need to be set up to accept regular Venmo payments.
 However, merchants can choose to accept cardless Venmo payments if they have a payment processor that offers Venmo integration, such as PayPal Checkout.

 By default, Venmo posts all transactions to a social feed that users can view.
-While some users may understandably wish to opt out of this for privacy reasons, it can serve as a little bit of free advertising for merchants.
+While many users opt out of this for privacy reasons, this feed can serve as a little bit of free advertising for merchants.

-This puts merchants in a difficult positon, because while Venmo is responsible for authenticating the account and verifying the user’s identity, it is ultimately the merchant who will be out the product and the money when they receive a fraudulent Venmo payment that ends up getting disputed.
+This puts merchants in a difficult position, because while Venmo is responsible for authenticating the account and verifying the user’s identity, it is ultimately the merchant who will be out the product and the money when they receive a fraudulent Venmo payment that ends up getting disputed.

-How Can Venmo Transactions Become Chargebacks?
+Can Venmo Transactions Become Chargebacks?

 Bank account funded Venmo transactions would be subject to the rules and limitations that govern ACH transactions, but transactions funded by credit cards can be disputed just like any other credit card transaction: the user calls their bank, says “I never authorized this payment to Venmo,” and the chargeback train starts rolling.